kaschief/cerulean/README.md

-# CERULEAN | MERN FULLSTACK APPLICATION
+# CERULEAN

-Explore and discover colors by search!
+Explore and discover colors by searching for words or Hex Code!

+- git clone
+- npm install
+- npm start